PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 513 lines and has no remaining expected failure.
 Architecture coverage keeps the ordered deduplication assignment before the legacy-consumer loop.

+The corrected implementation is now owned by `passes/qlinear_silu_prefix_layout.py`.
+Its 513-line function AST is identical to the corrected lowerer predecessor at checkpoint `0cf699fd`; the lowerer keeps a one-return private compatibility wrapper.
+The ordered `_run_qlinear_mean_concat_recovery_sequence` continues to call that private name in the same position, and its two production boundaries are unchanged.
+Direct owner/wrapper characterization compares statistics, complete ModelIR fingerprints, layout state, and metadata for LOGISTIC, decomposed HardSigmoid, legacy-adapter, and reserved-name collision cases.
+The module cannot import the lowerer, while architecture checks keep all transactional and deduplication invariants on the module owner.

 The two repeated dead-prune/static-reconcile/dynamic-Reshape/static-reconcile blocks execute through `_run_indexed_shape_convergence_cleanup`.
 The first invocation builds its own `ModelIRGraphIndex`; the terminal convergence owner